TOI-3288 b and TOI-4666 b: two gas giants transiting low-mass stars characterised by NIRPS: Orbital solution

 \subsection{Eccentricity}

 In our analysis, we adopt fixed values for the orbital eccentricity and argument of periastron ($e=0$ and $\omega=90^{\circ}$).
-Allowing these parameters to vary yields $1\,\sigma$ upper limits on the eccentricity of \mcmc{$0.03$} for TOI-3288 b and \mcmc{$0.10$} for TOI-4666 b, while $\omega$ remains unconstrained.
+Allowing these parameters to vary yields $1\,\sigma$ upper limits on the eccentricity of $0.03$ for TOI-3288 b and $0.10$ for TOI-4666 b, while $\omega$ remains unconstrained.
 Model comparison using the log-evidence from our \texttt{Juliet} fits indicate that both planets are best described by $e=0$ solutions.
+Specifically, when fitting only the RV data, the log-evidence for TOI-3288 is $-11.118\pm 0.435$ assuming a circular orbit, and $-13.930 \pm 0.456$ including eccentricity.
+For TOI-4666 a circular orbit has a log-evidence of $6.218 \pm 0.438$, decreasing to $4.585 \pm 0.431$ with eccentricity.
 This is consistent with close-in giants ($P \lesssim 3\,\mathrm{d}$) rapidly circularizing due to strong tidal dissipation \citep{hut_tidal_1981}.